a-schaefers/grokEmacs/README.md

 ### Eldoc-box
 - `C-c C-h` → doc popup at point
 - `K` (Evil normal mode only) → doc popup at point

-As treesit support improves, we probably will target [combobulate](https://github.com/mickeynp/combobulate) to get a sort-of of paredit-like experience beyond scheme/lisp language families.

 ## Assumptions